 Findings revealed a moderate proportion of patients with total disability (40%), poor back/neck specific functioning (63%), and dissatisfaction with their current back/neck condition (75%).
 A multivariate regression model was consistently predictive of patient outcomes.
 Specifically, litigation status was a robust predictor of multidimensional outcomes, while depression and age retained slightly less predictive power.
 Results of descriptive, correlational, and regression analyses are compared to existing data for radiofrequency neurotomy and other spine procedures with similar populations.
 Limitations of the study are discussed, such as the retrospective design, lack of matched controls, and small sample size.

 Christensen, Tyler, "Outcomes and Predictive Correlates of Injured Workers Who Have Undergone Percutaneous Facet Radiofrequency Neurotomy of the Spine" (2010).
 All Graduate Theses and Dissertations.
-Paper 754.
+754.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .